astronomer/airflow-guides/guides/airflow-ui.md

 From the DAGs view you can:

 - Pause/unpause a DAG with the toggle to the left of the DAG name
-- Filter the list of DAGs shown to active, paused, or all DAGs
+- Filter the list of DAGs to show active, paused, or all DAGs
 - Trigger, refresh, or delete a DAG with the buttons in the Actions section
 - Navigate quickly to other DAG-specific pages from the Links section

-To drill down on a specific DAG, you can click on its name or use one of the Links.
+To drill down on a specific DAG, you can click on its name or use one of the links.
 This will give you access to the views described in the following sections.

 ### Graph View